 Risks in Patients with Phenylketonuria (PKU)

-DIACOMIT powder for suspension contains phenylalanine, which can be harmful to patients with PKU.
-Before prescribing DIACOMIT powder for suspension to a patient with PKU, consider the total daily intake of phenylalanine from all sources, including DIACOMIT powder for suspension.
+DIACOMIT for oral suspension contains phenylalanine, which can be harmful to patients with PKU.
+Before prescribing DIACOMIT for oral suspension to a patient with PKU, consider the total daily intake of phenylalanine from all sources, including DIACOMIT for oral suspension.
 DIACOMIT capsules do not contain phenylalanine.

 Suicidal Behavior and Ideation

 AEDs, including DIACOMIT, increase the risk of suicidal thoughts or behavior.
 Patients treated with any AED for any indication should be monitored for the emergence or worsening of depression, suicidal thoughts or behavior, and/or any unusual changes in mood or behavior.

 The most common adverse reactions that occurred in at least 10% of DIACOMIT-treated patients and more frequently than on placebo were somnolence, decreased appetite, agitation, ataxia, decreased weight, hypotonia, nausea, tremor, dysarthria, and insomnia.

 There are no adequate data on the developmental risks associated with the use of DIACOMIT in pregnant women.
 Based on animal data, DIACOMIT may cause fetal harm.